unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 While other EEG simulation toolboxes exist, they each have limitations: they are dominantly based on the proprietary MATLAB software, they do not simulate continuous EEG, and they offer little support for designs more complex than two conditions or with non-linear effects.
 In contrast, UnfoldSim.jl is free and open-source and it allows to simulate continuous EEG signals even for complex designs.

 # Functionality
-The toolbox provides four abstract types: `AbstractDesign`, `AbstractComponent`, `AbstractOnset` and `AbstractNoise`.
+The package provides four abstract types: `AbstractDesign`, `AbstractComponent`, `AbstractOnset` and `AbstractNoise`.
 In the following, we present the concrete types that are currently implemented.
 In addition, users can also implement their own concrete types fitting their individual needs.

 ## Experimental designs
 Currently, we support a single and a multi-subject design.
 They are used to generate an experimental design containing the conditions and levels of all predictors.
-The multi-subject design uses the `MixedModelsSim.jl` toolbox [@phillip_alday_2024_10669002] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
+The multi-subject design uses the `MixedModelsSim.jl` package [@phillip_alday_2024_10669002] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
 Tailored randomisation is possible via a user-specified function, which is applied after design generation.
 Designs can be encapsulated, for instance, the `RepeatDesign` type which repeats the generated event table multiple times, thus generating new trials.
 Currently, only balanced designs are implemented, i.e. all possible combinations of predictor levels have the same number of trials.
 However, [a tutorial on how to implement a new design](https://unfoldtoolbox.github.io/UnfoldSim.jl/dev/generated/HowTo/newDesign) for imbalanced datasets is provided.

 ## Event basis functions (Components)
 `UnfoldSim.jl` provides a `LinearModelComponent` and a `MixedModelComponent` for single- and multi-subject simulation respectively.
 These components determine the shape of the response to an event.
 They consist of a basis function which is weighted by the user-defined regression model.
 The user specifies a basis function for the component by either providing a custom vector or choosing one of the prespecified bases.
-For example, the toolbox provides simplified versions of typical EEG components e.g. N170 which are implemented as temporally shifted Hanning windows.
+For example, the package provides simplified versions of typical EEG components e.g. N170 which are implemented as temporally shifted Hanning windows.
 Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.

 Each component can be nested in a `MultichannelComponent`, which, using a forward headmodel, projects the simulated source component to the multi-channel electrode space.
 Using `Artifacts.jl` we provide on-demand access to the HArtMuT [@harmening2022hartmut] model.